iamwen1023/42_RainFall/level4/walkthrough.md

 But we already wrote 4 bytes to insert the address of m at the beginning of the input — so we subtract 4: 16930116 - 4 = 16930112

+for exemple:
+int count = 0;
+printf("AAAA%16d%n\n", 0, &count);
+it Prints 16 characters (AAAA + 12 spaces + '0'), then uses %n to write the total number of characters printed into 'count'

 4. Final payload

 ```